kotekan/kotekan/docs/sphinx/dev/dev_style_guide_code.rst

 All python code in this project should be formatted accoring to the `black code style
 <https://black.readthedocs.io/en/stable/the_black_code_style.html>_`.
 You can let black take care
-of that using `black -l 99 --exclude docs kotekan/root/dir` before you commit python code.
+of that using `black --exclude docs kotekan/root/dir` before you commit python code.